Enter your details to view and download the full PDF version

 Mail.ru boosted average session time by 2.7% and conversion rates by 10% by making Core Web Vitals an organization-wide objective:

 “We stressed the importance of Core Web Vitals to all members of our product team, from managers and designers to testers and QA.
 Each team member should be aware of performance metrics and be empowered to improve them.
 We also incorporate performance optimization objectives into our business processes on a regular cadence.”

 Your cross-functional Core Web Vitals team could include experts in marketing, SEO, UX, and Design.
 The essential functions/roles that should be represented are:

-This group will define and oversee the first Core Web Vitals push for existing pages, and ensure that performance (read: Core Web Vitals) is considered at each stage of development for new projects, from planning and discovery, considering the performance cost of elements during content mapping and wireframing, and weighed against any and all integrations, forms and plugins.
+This group will define and oversee the first Core Web Vitals push for existing pages, and ensure that these scores are considered at each stage of development for new projects, from planning and discovery, considering the performance cost of elements during content mapping and wireframing, and weighed against any and all integrations, forms and plugins.

 While leadership and engineering are the key players, it pays to add customer and market-facing team members to speak to key growth targets, keep an eye on competition and measure campaign-based optimizations, plus technical experts, planners, and any additional implementation experts.

 An example team might look like this:

 Executive: Brings the team together, sets expectations and deadlines and establishes channels of communication and methods of collaboration.